 Rayleigh comes bundled with an in-situ diagnostics package that allows the user to sample a simulation in a variety of ways, and at user-specified intervals throughout a run.
-This package is comprised of roughly 17,000 lines of code (about half of the Rayleigh code base), and it is complex enough that we describe it in two other documents.
-We refer the user to :
+This package is comprised of roughly 17,000 lines of code (about half of the Rayleigh code base).
+Here we will focus on generating basic output, but we refer the user to the section plotting and Output Quantity Codes for more information.